tasmota/docs/docs/Rules.md

 By using a rule a single button can now send any MQTT message allowing much more flexibility.

-Hardware
-- Sonoff 4CH

-Software
-- Tasmota compiled with `#define USE_RULES`
-- Disable ButtonTopic as it overrides rules for buttons: `ButtonTopic 0`
+Disable ButtonTopic as it overrides rules for buttons: `ButtonTopic 0`

 Rule

 ```console
 Rule1
   on button1#state do publish cmnd/ring2/power %value% endon